DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 The `never` type represents values which are never observed.
 In a return type, this means that the function throws an exception or terminates execution of the program.

-`never` also appears when TypeScript determines there’s nothing left in a union.
+`never` also appears when TypeScript determines there's nothing left in a union.

 ```ts
 function fn(x: string | number) {